-- The changing financial context and resource envelope that FRS will be operating within following the 2019 Spending Review. - The changing Leadership and Governance context that some service are operating within (such as the six Police Fire and Crime Commissioner-led services and any emerging proposals for future PFCCs). - The Hackitt reports recommendations and the HMCLG proposed response in terms of the safety system in high-rise buildings. - The unusually high number of major and multi-agency incidents being experienced around the country this year. - Any fall out and consequences for the service that results from Brexit and the general election.
+- The changing financial context and resource envelope that FRS will be operating within following the 2019 Spending Review. - The changing Leadership and Governance context that some services are operating within (such as the six Police Fire and Crime Commissioner-led services and any emerging proposals for future PFCCs). - The Grenfell and Hackitt report's and recommendations and the HMCLG proposed response to the latter in terms of the safety system in high-rise buildings. - The unusually high number of major and multi-agency incidents being experienced around the country since the first cycle of inspections commenced. - Any implications or consequences for the service that results from Brexit and the general election.